 How Safe Do We Need To Be?

 Many aromatherapists take a slightly less conservative approach similar to that of Robert Tisserand, another essential oils expert.
 In Tisserand’s book, Essential Oil Safety, and other publications, he indicates proper usage and safety of various oils for different age ranges.
 Personally, I like his approach, although sometimes I lean a little more conservative on a few oils and situations when it makes sense to me.
-Erring on the side of caution is just wise, in my opinion, and it’s really that hard to do with all the oils, hydrosols, and herbs available.
+Erring on the side of caution is just wise, in my opinion, and it’s really not that hard to do with all the hydrosols, herbs, and safe oils like lavender available.

 So, let’s get started!
 Below you’ll find a list of oils organized by age group, indicating when they should NOT be used.